nobody48sheldor/LB/README.md

 - `matplotlib`
 - `scipy`

-#### running on Linux
+#### -> running on Linux

-To run the CPU version, if you are on linux, you can `$ mkdir res && mkdir renders && chmod +x run-CPU && ./run-CPU` to start the simulation.
+To run the CPU version, if you are on linux, you can `-$ mkdir res && mkdir renders && chmod +x run-CPU && ./run-CPU` to start the simulation.
-To run the GPU version, if you are on linux, you can `$ mkdir res && mkdir renders && chmod +x run-GPU && ./run-GPU` to start the simulation.
+To run the GPU version, if you are on linux, you can `-$ mkdir res && mkdir renders && chmod +x run-GPU && ./run-GPU` to start the simulation.

-#### running on Windows and MacOS
+#### -> running on Windows and MacOS

-Create in the working dierctory a `res` and `renders` folders and then run `python3 fluid.py` for the CPU version, and run `python3 fluid-cuda.py`
+Create in the working dierctory a `res/` and a `renders/` folder and then run `python3 fluid.py` for the CPU version, and run `python3 fluid-cuda.py`

-#### Options
+#### -> Options

 In both cases, the `-w` flag will write the data at time `t=3000` so that it can be re-used afterward by running with the `-c` flag,  you can combine the two with `-cw` (the  flags can be applied to either `run-CPU` and `run-GPU` or the python scripts themselves)

-### further reading / watching
+### --> further reading / watching

 - Lattice Boltzmann Method (LBM or LB) : [wikipedia's page](https://en.wikipedia.org/wiki/Lattice_Boltzmann_methods)
 - First code based on this code video : [Matias Ortiz on youtube](https://youtu.be/JFWqCQHg-Hs?si=KBw4YX2WtZV_-3Ng)
-- blog post that the video is inspired upon : [Philip Mocz blog post](https://medium.com/swlh/create-your-own-lattice-boltzmann-simulation-with-python-8759e8b53b1c)
+- blog post that the video is inspired from : [Philip Mocz blog post](https://medium.com/swlh/create-your-own-lattice-boltzmann-simulation-with-python-8759e8b53b1c)